Essity On CDP's Prestigious A List For Climate

-“The recognition from CDP shows Essity's commitment to become net zero by 2050 and our engagement in the Science Based Target initiative (SBTi) since 2017.
-Improving the lives of over a billion people who use our products and services every day can only happen with a strong focus on sustainability,” says Sahil Tesfu, Essity's Chief Strategy & Sustainability Officer.
+"The recognition from CDP shows Essity's commitment to become net zero by 2050 and our engagement in the Science Based Target initiative (SBTi) since 2017.
+Improving the lives of over a billion people who use our products and services every day can only happen with a strong focus on sustainability," says Sahil Tesfu, Essity's Chief Strategy Officer, Group Function Strategy and Sustainability.

 Climate change is one of the defining issues of our time, and its global effects are far-reaching.
 Essity is committed to becoming net zero by 2050 through full value chain decarbonization, from raw material sourcing to product use and disposal.